SapnaPal/RNAseq-analysis-of-backer-s-yeast-in-sulphur-starvation/README.md

-# RNAseq-analysis-of-backer-s-yeast-in-sulphur-starvation

-## RNAseq analysis of Saccharomyces cerevisiae (backer's yeast) in sulphur starvation
+# RNAseq analysis of Saccharomyces cerevisiae (backer's yeast) in sulphur starvation

-This analysis is done as a self tutring project to understand RNAseq data and its possible outcomes.
+## This analysis is done as a self tutring project to understand RNAseq data and its possible outcomes.

 Project: PRJNA842028